Irate-Walrus/stardust-rs/README.md

 - `memcmp`
 - `bcmp`

-This results in a segmentation fault due to a `call` made to a bad/absolute hard-coded memory address stored within the GOT and then referenced by a RIP-relative offset.
+This resulted in a segmentation fault due to a `call` made to a bad/absolute hard-coded memory address stored within the GOT and then referenced by a RIP-relative offset.

 Similarly using `extern "C"` functions directly may result in the use the GOT.